Harvey left many stories to be told. Some needed help while others needed to be heard. There will be more articles and a book in the future

-As the recovery continues, many from all over the world continue to help rebuild these lives'.
-As volunteers or organizations come and go, their lives have also been changed forever.
-They are touched by a new perspective on life.
-Many of left the Coastal Bend with a new look on their own lives because of the Spiritual Souls in the Coastal Bend, and not from the destruction that Hurricane Harvey caused.
+As the recovery continues, many from all over the world continue to help rebuild these lives.
+Volunteers and organizations have also come and gone, and their lives have also been changed forever.
+Because of the Spiritual Souls in the Coastal Bend, many left with a new perspective on life.

 “Hello, Rockport!
 Sharing His Harvest has not forgotten about you wonderful people!
 We have been working vigorously to get you all some much-needed rebuilding supplies.
 Does anyone have some extra warehouse space with a forklift that we could use to haul in donations?
 We would need to be able to use this space temporarily to store rebuilding supplies to hand out to your community.
 We are working on a huge deal and one of the requirements would be a warehouse with min 500 sq ft, a loading dock, and a forklift to receive items.
 We are not making any promises, we’re just prospecting at the moment so we can have our ducks in a row!
 Please send me or our page a private message!
 God bless you all!”

 The one thing the world needs to remember is they are still recovering and need your help.
-The community is doing all they can to help, but they can only do so many at one time.
-Reach out today and see what you can do to help those that are still displaced and in recovery mode, and volunteer to help those in rebuild mode.
+The community is doing all they can to help, but they can only do so many at once.
+Reach out today to see what you can do to help those still displaced and in recovery mode, and volunteer to help those in rebuild mode.

 “Like any loss, whether a loved one or a devastating flood, folks don't just "get over it" after a few months.
 It's a long struggle of recovery and healing long after the headlines are forgotten.
 The song, "Soul of Texas", was written by Texans for Texans.”

 - Life Doesn’t Get Rebuilt in a Year